January 8th, 2024

-The other day one of our personal training clients, who is in great shape, told me that one of her friends remarked to her, “Why on Earth do you work out?
+The other day one of our virtual personal training clients, who is in great shape, told me that one of her friends remarked to her, “Why on earth do you work out?
 You’re skinny!”
 This comment is an example of a great misconception in our society: that skinny = healthy.

 This client can deadlift and squat more than her own body weight, and has a healthy percentage of body fat and lean tissue (muscle).
 She is lean, but also strong and healthy.
-Some so-called skinny people, on the other hand, are none of the above.
+Some so-called skinny people, however, are relatively slim looking, but have a high percentage of body fat.
+This is where the health risk lies, as a high body fat percentage is a risk, regardless of a person’s size.

 What is Skinny-Fat?